-The Alaska Airlines Master Executive Council (MEC) of the Association of Flight Attendants-CWA represents the nearly 6,000 Flight Attendants at Alaska Airlines.
+The Alaska Airlines Master Executive Council (MEC) of the Association of Flight Attendants-CWA represents the over 6,500 Flight Attendants at Alaska Airlines.
 The activities of the Union are driven by working Flight Attendants who serve as activists and leaders within Local Councils in Anchorage, Seattle,

 Portland, San Francisco, Los Angeles, and San Diego.
 For over 65 years, AFA has worked to improve the working conditions, benefits, and pay of Alaska Airlines Flight Attendants through collective bargaining and relentless advocacy.

 The Association of Flight Attendants-CWA (AFA-CWA) is the world’s largest labor union organized by flight attendants for flight attendants.
 AFA represents nearly 60,000 flight attendants at 18 airlines, serving as a voice for flight attendants at their workplace, in the industry, in the media and on Capitol Hill.
 Simply put, the goal of flight attendants who become part of AFA-CWA is to negotiate better pay, benefits, working conditions and work rules at their airline, and to improve their safety on the job.